loafey/master-thesis/Thesis/TODO/Minor.md

 ## 4 Compiling Lithium
 - 4.1 Transformations
-  - [ ] "The first three phases": I suggest you remake this paragraph into a numbered list with "name + explanation + forward reference" for each list item.

 - 4.2 Compilation Scheme
   - [ ] "every aspect of Lithium is based on a set of rules": I'm not sure